HMXHIU/christmas/docs/crossover/world.md

-## Worlds
+# Worlds

-1. Worlds are hand designed levels created with the tiled editor
+1. Worlds are hand designed levels created using the `tiled` editor _(see tilemap.md)_
-2. World instances are create at a location from a template (tiled json format)
+2. World instances are create at a location from a tilemap template (tiled json format)
 3. Worlds are overlaid over existing biomes
 4. The url fo the world acts as the template id, similar to props for items and beast for monsters
 5. Pathfinding involves checking the `biome` at location, then checking for overrides to `traversableSpeed` in the layer props for that cell